platformsh/platformsh-docs/src/configuration/routes.md

 )
 ```

 (Some keys omitted for space.)
-Note that the `site2` HTTPS route has the `id` specified, `the-second`.
-Other routes have no ID.
-Also, we did not specify a `primary` so the first non-redirect route defined is marked as the primary route by default.
-In each case the `original_url` is also available if desired.
+Note that the `site2` HTTPS route has an `id` specified as `the-second` while other routes have no ID.
+Futhermore, because we did not specify a `primary` route, the first non-redirect route defined is marked as the primary route by default.
+In each case, the `original_url` specified in the configuration file is accessible if desired.

 That makes it straightforward to look up the domain of a particular route, regardless of what branch it's on, from within application code.
 For example, the following PHP function will retrieve the domain for a specific route id, regardless of the branch it's on.